-For your free patterns and tutorial videos, please scroll down to the third set of bullets.
+For your free patterns and tutorial videos, please scroll down to the THIRD set of bullets.

 Today’s patterns will fit these dolls*:

-- Liv dolls
+- Monster High female dolls*

 Here are your free, printable PDF sewing patterns and tutorial videos for making the outfit shown at the top of this page:

 - Free printable PDF sewing pattern for a 10 inch fashion doll holiday skirt and felt top

 - Tutorial showing how to make the skirt